 Pond Uses and Water Quality Concerns

 Concerns about pond water quality are directly related to the use(s) of the pond.
 As with all pond management decisions, consider the primary uses of your pond to determine which water quality parameters are of greatest concern.
 For example, a pond used to supply drinking water for animals should be tested for different parameters than a pond used exclusively for fishing.
-Table 1 at the bottom of this web page summarizes the important water quality parameters and pond uses that are described in this fact sheet.
+Table 1 summarizes the important water quality parameters and pond uses that are described in this fact sheet.

 Temperature is most important for fish and other aquatic life in the pond.
 Ponds that are generously fed from underground springs will have colder water that can support cold-water fish such as trout.
 Temperature can vary greatly throughout the pond, with surface water affected more by air temperature than deeper water.
 Thus, the top of the pond will be slightly warmer in the summer and colder in the winter than deeper portions of the pond.